-Anti-Calpain-94 (Catalytic Domain), Large Subunit is developed in rabbit using a synthetic peptide corresponding to the catalytic domain of the large subunit of human calpain 94 (calpain 3, nCANP, nCL-1, calpain p94, muscle calpain) as immunogen.
+Anti-Calpain-94 (Domain II), Large Subunit is developed in rabbit using a synthetic peptide corresponding to domain II of the large subunit of human calpain 94 (calpain 3, nCANP, nCL-1, calpain p94, muscle calpain) as immunogen.
 The antibody is affinity purified using peptide agarose to which the immunogen peptide has been bound.

-Anti-Calpain-94 (Catalytic Domain), Large Subunit detects all isoforms of calpain 94.
-The epitope follows the autocleavage site in insert #1, and thus represents the aminoterminus of cleaved calpain 94.
-The antibody recognizes latent and active calpain 94 and can be used in various immunochemical techniques including immunoblotting, immunohistochemistry, immunoprecipitation, and ELISA.
-The antibody does not crossreact with other calpain family members (μ-calpain, m-calpain, nCL-2, nCL-3, etc).
-It binds to the reduced and non-reduced protein.
+Anti-Calpain-94 (Domain II), Large Subunit detects all isoforms of human calpain 94, including the LP82, 85, 88, and 90 forms.
+The antibody also detects isoforms 82, 85, 88, and 90 of rat calpain 94.
+The antibody recognizes latent and active calpain 94.
+It does not crossreact with other calpain family members (μ-calpain, m-calpain, nCL-2, nCL-3, etc).
 By immunoblotting against the reduced protein, the antibody identifies bands at 94 kDa, 82 kDa, 62 kDa, 60 kDa, and a series of further cleaved active forms.

 Calpains are calcium-activated, non-lysosomal cysteine proteases that cleave cytoskeletal and submembranous proteins.
 The calpains have papain-like activity, thus the -pain nomenclature.
-The calpain (calciumdependent proteinase or calcium activated neutral protease) system consists of two ubiquitous forms of calpain (m-calpain and u-calpain), a tissue specific calpain (n-calpain), and a calpain inhibitory protein (calpastatin).
+The calpain (calciumdependent proteinase or calcium activated neutral protease) system consists of two ubiquitous forms of calpain (m-calpain and μ-calpain), a tissue specific calpain (n-calpain), and a calpain inhibitory protein (calpastatin).
 The calpain system plays a regulatory role in cellular protein metabolism.
 This regulatory role may have important implications in platelet aggregation and pathologies associated with altered calcium homeostasis and protein metabolism such as ischemic cell injury and degenerative diseases.
 Inhibitors of calpain have been shown to block dexamethasone- and lowlevel irradiation-induced apoptosis in thymocytes suggesting that calpain has a regulatory or mechanistic role in apoptotic cell death.

 The calpain family members are heterodimers and consist of a common small subunit (regulatory) and a large variable subunit (catalytic).
-Domains in the large subunit include the aminoterminal domain I, proteinase domain II, domain III, and EF-hand (Ca2+-binding) domain V.
+Domains in the large subunit include the aminoterminal domain I, proteinase domain II, domain III, and EF-hand (Ca2+-binding) domain V.1

 Calpain 94, also known as calpain 3 or muscle calpain, is an intracellular, calcium-dependent cysteine protease.
-Splice variants of calpain 94 yield a number of different isoforms (LP82, 85, 88, 90), which have a different aminoterminus and different exons spliced or deleted.
-The lens contains isoforms LP82 and LP85.
+Splice variants of calpain 94 yield a number of different isoforms (LP82, 85, 88, 90), which have a different aminoterminus and different exons spliced or deleted.2 The lens contains isoforms LP82 and LP85.
 The latent large subunit is 94 kDa, and the aminoterminal truncation at activation yields approximately 64-62 kDa isoforms.
 Also, a cascade of smaller forms can be seen with further activation.
 Unlike m-calpain and μ-calpain, which are ubiquitously expressed, calpain 94 is a tissue-specific calpain.
 The half-life of native calpain 94 is also much shorter (approximately 10 minutes) than the other calpains.
 The endogenous calpain inhibitor, calpastatin, does not inhibit calpain 94.
 Mutations in calpain 94 have been linked to Limb-Girdle Muscular Dystrophy.3

-Calpains are present in all mammalian tissues and are involved in a variety of processes including cytoskeletal reorganization, muscle protein degradation, cell proliferation, differentiation, 6-8 and vesicular secretion.
+Calpains are present in all mammalian tissues and are involved in a variety of processes including cytoskeletal reorganization, muscle protein degradation, cell proliferation, differentiation, and vesicular secretion.